Home » Culture » Nit de Sant Joan: Catalonia’s most magical night

 A group of friends celebrating Sant Joan

-Our friends and us preparing everything to celebrate the Nit de Sant Joan
+Our friends and us getting everything ready to celebrate the Nit de Sant Joan

 Nit de Sant Joan in Barcelona

-It all starts in Perpignan, most precisely in its main museum.
-There, a flame is kept burning all year round.
+It all starts in Perpignan, most precisely in its main museum, where a flame is kept burning all year round.
 On the 22nd of June, at midnight, locals carry the flame to the top of Canigó, a 2.784 m high mountain close to Catalonia’s border.

-The flame is used for kindling a fire, shared on burning torches and taken in a spectacular relay by hundreds of organisations to their respective towns.
+The flame is used to kindle a fire, shared on burning torches, and taken in a spectacular relay by hundreds of organisations to their respective towns.

 One of these towns is Barcelona, where the flame arrives in the afternoon on the 23rd.
 The ceremony occurs in Plaça de Sant Jaume, where traditional festival figures, such as Els Gegants or l’Àliga, await to welcome it.